aucoeur/gobookie/docs/INT2.3-Proposal.md

     - Each individual completes 2 of the 3 objectives from their proposal
 - Pitch your product

 ## Approval Checklist
 - [x] ~~If I have a team project,~~ I wrote this proposal to represent my work and only my work
 - [x] I have completed all the necessary parts of this proposal
-- [ ] I linked my proposal in the Spring Intensive Tracker
+- [x] I linked my proposal in the Spring Intensive Tracker

 ### Sign off

 > **Student Name:**
-> Name / Date
+> Aucoeur Ngo / March 15, 2021
 > **Make School Advisor Name**
 > TBD